MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-discovery-error.md

 **Issue**: In System Center Operations Manager 2025, you may encounter an error when you attempt to discover Linux machines running in Azure.

-Error message - **Auzre Linux and Arc Linux Machines are unsupported**.
+Error message - **Azure Linux and Arc Linux Machines are unsupported**.

 :::image type="content" source="media/troubleshoot-discovery-error/error-message.png" alt-text="Screenshot of error message.":::

 >[!NOTE]
-> If you encounter this error in Azure Monitor SCOM Managed Instance, see [Monitor Linux machines](/azure/azure-monitor/scom-manage-instance/monitor-linux-machines).
+>This workaround applies only to System Center Operations Manager 2025.
+If you encounter this error in SCOM Managed Instance, see [Monitor Linux machines](/azure/azure-monitor/scom-manage-instance/monitor-linux-machines) as monitoring of Azure Linux VMs is not supported on SCOM Managed Instance.

 **Workaround**: